Calcium salts for kidney disease

 If your child has muscle weakness, is more thirsty than normal, seems to pass urine more often than usual, feels sick (nausea) or is sick (vomits) or loses their appetite, contact your doctor, as there may be too much calcium in their blood.

 Other side-effects you need to know about

-- Your child may get constipation (difficulty doing a poo).
+Your child may get constipated (have difficulty doing a poo).
 If this happens, contact your doctor for advice.

 Is there anything else I need to know about this medicine?

 Your doctor will monitor your child to make sure the medicine is working properly.
 It is important to take your child for these check-ups.

 General advice about medicines

 - If you are not sure a medicine is working, contact your doctor but continue to give the medicine as usual in the meantime.
 Do not give extra doses, as you may do harm.